Skip to main content

 • Large enough to tap easily on mobile

 Bonus points if you add a sticky "Call Now" button that stays visible as users scroll.
 This one change alone can increase call volume by 20-30%.
+Check if your site passes the test with our free click-to-call checker.

 3. Google Business Profile Integration